qintz129/cs5520-final/README.md

 #### history

-If both users complete an exchange, the exchange data will be stored in each user's history collections.
+If users complete or reject an exchange, the record will be stored in each user's history collections.

 1. fields
     - date: string